 Check Out the Best Windows 11 Features Available Today

-So these are the new Windows 11 features that I discovered in my brief usage.
-As this is the first preview build and the Insider timeline is at least four months long, there will be more to come.
+So these are the new Windows 11 features that I discovered over the last few months.
+As this is the first stable release and Android app support is yet to be added, there are some features yet to be explored.
 So stay tuned as we bring you more in-depth content around Windows 11 over the coming weeks.
 Until then, if you want to find out what other features Microsoft removed from Windows 11, head over to our linked article.
 Plus, you can check if your PC is compatible with Windows 11, along with the list of supported Intel, AMD, and Qualcomm CPUs right here.
 Anyway, that is all from us.
 But what about you?
 Which is your favorite Windows 11 feature?
 Let us know in the comment section below.